 Clovis, one of the cities in Fresno County that adjoins Fresno proper, is considered to be a good place for families to settle down because of its notably high quality of education and expansive park system.
 With a population of roughly 106,000 and a sparse suburban feel, Clovis is also home to a number of young professionals.
 The median home value in Clovis is $308,000 and the median rent is $1,173 per month.
 Clovis is only 6.5 miles northwest of downtown Fresno, so you have easy access to arts, culture, dining, and shopping.

 Kingsburg, which is located 5 miles southeast of Selma on the banks of the Kings River, has a population of about 11,800 and is known for its Swedish heritage, as demonstrated by the Swedish festivals, Norse cuisine, and Dala horse lampposts.
 In Kingsburg, you are about half an hour from Fresno and two hours from the Sierra Nevada Mountain Range and the California Central Coast.
 The median home value in Kingsburg is $259,800, and media rent is $933 per month.

-Whether you are moving to Fresno in the near future or already live in one of the area's attractive neighborhoods, you know that where you live truly matters.
-If your home is no longer functional or tailored to your current tastes, consider remodeling the interior or exterior so you can continue to enjoy the familiarity and desirable qualities of your local community while improving the space you live in day-to-day.
+Whether you are moving to Fresno in the near future or already own property in one of the area's attractive neighborhoods, you know that where you live truly matters.
+Sometimes you find the perfect neighborhood but not the perfect home.
+If you buy or own a home that is no longer functional or tailored to your current tastes, consider remodeling the interior or exterior. so you can continue to enjoy the familiarity and desirable qualities of your favored neighborhood while improving the space you live in day-to-day.